 Vatnajökull stretches into the highlands of Iceland, which are at its centre.
-The highlands are made up of volcanoes, glacial rivers, and canyons carved out by the country’s namesake of fire and ice.
-If you want to see mountains, and the jaw-dropping Dettifoss waterfall, this is where you need to be.
+The highlands are made up of volcanoes, glacial rivers, and canyons carved out by the country’s namesakes of fire and ice.
+If you want to see mountains, and the jaw-dropping Svartifoss waterfall, this is where you need to be.

-- To really explore the region, make sure to book a tour with an experienced driver and guide to make the most of visitingthis off-the-beaten path region.
+- To really explore this off-the-beaten path region, make sure to book a tour with an experienced driver and guide

 Witness Iceland’s largest glacier!